 Round up of the Challenge on Saturday the 2nd April 2005

-On Saturday, as it was sadly the last day for the East Finchley Robotics Club at Prospect Ring, I decided to go back to basics, and do a challenge that was good old fun for the kids.
+On Saturday, as it was the last day for the East Finchley Robotics Club, I decided to go back to basics, and do a challenge that was good fun for the kids.

-The group who had the most points at the end of the rounds would get to choose there prizes from a big pile first.
-There was a PlayStation One, Babylon Five Series 4 VHS Box Set, A Games Workshop Army Carry Case, A Bunch Of Ladybird Disney Hardbacks, and Other bits and bobs.
+The group who had the most points at the end of the rounds would get to choose their prizes from a big pile first.
+The highlights were a PlayStation One, Babylon Five Series 4 VHS Box Set, A Games Workshop Army Carry Case, A Bunch Of Ladybird Disney Hardbacks, and other bits and bobs.

 The spec I had written for the challenge is as follows: